Intuitive Eating Is a Happier and Healthier Way to Eat—Here’s How to Begin

 Eating is meant to feel good.
 Food is comforting, it’s communal, and it’s delicious.
 “Taking unapologetic joy in food, especially in the foods we’ve been socialized to think are bad, is absolutely counter-cultural, radical—and really freaking fun,” says Sole-Smith.
 When we freely allow ourselves to eat certain foods, they become more satiating than when we sneak them in during the trip home from work.
 Eating shouldn’t just be about filling our bellies.
 Ideally, we should be able to say, “Mmm, I’m satisfied!”

 Try this: First give yourself permission to enjoy a variety of foods without guilt.
 Let this be your mantra: “There are no good or bad foods.
 I can eat whatever I want.
 If I listen to my body’s signals, I will eat the right foods for me.”
 When you have a couple of bites of pie and realize there will always be more pie, you don’t feel the need to eat until you’re stuffed.
-“One of the most beautiful things I see with people who go through the intuitive eating process is that they don’t crave the thing they once binged on, because now it’s always allowed,” says Stefani Reinold, MD, MPH, a psychiatrist and the host of the podcast It’s Not About the Food.
+“One of the most beautiful things I see with people who go through the intuitive eating process is that they don’t crave the thing they once binged on, because now it’s always allowed,” says Stefani Reinold, MD, MPH, a psychiatrist and the host of the intuitive eating podcast It’s Not About the Food.

 Second, make meals sensory events.
 Practice eating with a chef’s mindset, suggests Murray.
 “Chefs would be devastated if they spent hours preparing a meal and knew that as you sat down to eat it, you overanalyzed every single calorie and milligram of salt or just scarfed it down—didn’t even savor it,” she says.
 “Sit down, taste it, and enjoy it.”